Thirlby

-Thirlby is a village and civil parish in Hambleton district of North Yorkshire, England.
+Thirlby is a village and civil parish in the county of North Yorkshire, England.
 With a population of about 120 in 2003, measured at 134 at the 2011 Census, Thirlby is situated approximately 4 mi east of Thirsk.

-Unlike its near neighbours, the village is not mentioned in the Domesday Book.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It is also within the Thirsk electoral division of North Yorkshire County Council and the Whitestonecliffe ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 According to the 2001 UK Census, the village had a population of 127, of which 103 were over the age of sixteen.
 Of these, 68 were in employment.
 The village had 54 dwellings of which 43 were detached.

 The nearest settlements are Felixkirk 1.4 mi to the north west; Sutton-under-Whitestonecliffe 1 mi to the south south west; Cold Kirby 2.75 mi to the east and Boltby 1.5 mi to the north.
 Thirlby Beck runs through the east of the village and is part of the tributary system of the River Swale.